FortinetCloudCSE/fortigate-automation-stitch-workshop/content/04/2_Task1.md

     end
     ```

-For the time being all of the Dynamic Addresses will remain unresolved, becasue the Azure SDN Connector is currently set to *disable*.
+For the time being all of the Dynamic Addresses will remain unresolved, because the Azure SDN Connector is currently set to *disable*.
 You will view the updated **WebServers** Address in Task 5 after the Azure SDN Connector is set to *enable*